 By 2006, global health experts concluded that the eradication of polio was only possible if the supply of drinking water and sanitation facilities were improved in slums.

-In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates in the United States.
+In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates.

 In 2011, Andrew Wakefield, a leading proponent of the theory that the MMR vaccine causes autism, was found to have been financially motivated to falsify research data and was subsequently stripped of his medical license.

-In 2013, the WHO estimated that 29% of deaths of children under five-years-old were vaccine preventable.
+In 2013, the World Health Organization estimated that 29% of deaths of children under five-years-old were vaccine preventable.

-In 2017, a mass vaccination program in the Philippines was suspended after Dengvaxia, the only approved vaccine for Dengue fever, was found to increase the risk of hospitalization for Dengue fever by 1.58 times in children of 9 years or younger.
+In 2017, the mass vaccination program in the Philippines was suspended, as Dengvaxia, the only approved vaccine for Dengue fever, was found to increase the risk of hospitalization for Dengue fever by 1.58 times in children of 9 years or younger.

-By summer 2023, UNICEF described vaccination programs as getting "back on track".
+By summer 2023, UNICEF described vaccination programs as getting "back on track" after disruptions from the COVID-19 pandemic.

-In 2024, a WHO/UNICEF report found "the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 – a key marker for global immunization coverage – stalled at 84% (108 million).
-However, the number of children who did not receive a single dose of the vaccine increased from 13.9 million in 2022 to 14.5 million in 2023.
-More than half of unvaccinated children live in the 31 countries with fragile, conflict-affected and vulnerable settings."
+In 2023, a WHO/UNICEF report found "the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 – a key marker for global immunization coverage – stalled at 84% (108 million).

 India officially the Republic of India is a South Asian...